Marine Weather Net

 The Marine Weather Forecast In Detail:

-Sun...Sw Winds 10 To 15 Kt With Gusts Up To 20 Kt.
-Seas 2 To 3 Ft.
-A Chance Of Rain And Snow In The Morning With Vsby 1 To 3 Nm.
+Sun...E Winds 10 To 15 Kt With Gusts Up To 25 Kt.
+Seas 4 To 5 Ft.
+A Chance Of Rain In The Morning, Then Rain Likely In The Afternoon.
+Vsby 1 To 3 Nm.

 SHARE THIS PAGE: